KrishnaswamyLab/PHATE/Python/doc/source/index.rst

     <a href="https://github.com/KrishnaswamyLab/PHATE/"><img src="https://img.shields.io/github/stars/KrishnaswamyLab/PHATE.svg?style=social&label=Stars" alt="GitHub stars"></a>

-PHATE is a tool for visualizing high dimensional single-cell data with natural progressions or trajectories.
-PHATE uses a novel conceptual framework for learning and visualizing the manifold inherent to biological systems in which smooth transitions mark the progressions of cells from one state to another.
-To see how PHATE can be applied to single-cell RNA-seq datasets from hematopoietic stem cells, human embryonic stem cells, and bone marrow samples, check out our `preprint on BioRxiv`_.
+PHATE is a tool for visualizing high dimensional data.
+In particular, PHATE is well-suited for visualizing data with natural progressions or trajectories such as single-cell data.
+PHATE uses a novel conceptual framework for learning and visualizing the manifold inherent to the system in which smooth transitions mark the progressions of data points (e.g. cells) from one state to another.
+To see how PHATE can be applied to datasets such as facial images and single-cell data from human embryonic stem cells, check out our `preprint on BioRxiv`_.

-`Kevin R. Moon, David van Dijk, Zheng Wang, et al. PHATE: A Dimensionality Reduction Method for Visualizing Trajectory Structures in High-Dimensional Biological Data.
-2017.
-BioRxiv.`__
+`Kevin R. Moon, David van Dijk, Zheng Wang, et al. **Visualizing Transitions and Structure for Biological Data Exploration**.
+2018. *BioRxiv*.`__

 .. _`preprint on BioRxiv`: https://www.biorxiv.org/content/early/2017/03/24/120378